tendermint/spec/spec/consensus/light-client/verification.md

 In case `VerifyHeaderAtHeight` returns with an error, then either (i) the full node we are talking to is faulty or (ii) the trusted header has expired (it is outside its trusted period).
-In case (i) the full node is faulty so light client should disconnect and reinitialise with new peer.
-In the case (ii) as the trusted header has expired, we need to reinitialise light client with a new trusted header (that is within its trusted period), but we don't necessarily need to disconnect from the full node we are talking to (as we haven't observed full node misbehavior in this case).
+In case (i) the full node is faulty so light client should disconnect and reinitialize with new peer.
+In the case (ii) as the trusted header has expired, we need to reinitialize light client with a new trusted header (that is within its trusted period), but we don't necessarily need to disconnect from the full node we are talking to (as we haven't observed full node misbehavior in this case).

 **VerifyBisection.** The function `VerifyBisection` implements